-- To create a one-way password file - store hash of password rather than actual password - For intrusion detection and virus detection - keep & check hash of files on system - pseudorandom function (PRF) or pseudorandom number generator (PRNG)
+- To create a one-way password file - store hash of password rather than actual password - For intrusion detection and virus detection - keep & check hash of files on system - To construct a pseudorandom function (PRF) or a pseudorandom number generator (PRNG). for the generation of symmetric keys.